The Entrapment Defense in Michigan: What You Need to Know

 When you are facing criminal charges, it is scary.
 Things move quickly, and things are said that can be confusing and easy to misunderstand.
 Before anything is said or happens that might hurt you and your situation, it is crucial that you get the best legal representation available.
 You must protect yourself when your freedom is at stake.

-The Detroit area criminal lawyers with LEWIS & DICKSTEIN, P.L.L.C. are proven fighters.
+The Detroit area criminal lawyers with LEWIS & DICKSTEIN, P.L.L.C. are proven fighters!
 They are well respected and have an impressive record of success against state and federal prosecutions.
 We take our obligation to our clients very seriously.
 We take the time to get to know you and treat you like family.
 Our defense lawyers have vast experience successfully defending clients using entrapment and all other defenses available under the law.
+Call us right away for a free consultation, and we will take the time to speak with you, answer your questions, and address your concerns.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.